I'm Happy Just to Dance with You

 "I'm Happy Just to Dance with You" is a song written by John Lennon and Paul McCartney and recorded in 1964 by the English rock band the Beatles for the film soundtrack to A Hard Day's Night.
 Lead vocals are by George Harrison, whose performance in the film marked the first mass media depiction of Harrison singing lead.

 Composition

-The song was written specifically for George Harrison to sing at a time when he lacked the confidence to compose his own material.
-Years later, McCartney described it as a "formula song", and Lennon said, "I would never have sung it myself."
+The song was written specifically for George Harrison to sing.
+Years later, McCartney referred to it as a "formula song," while Lennon remarked, "I would never have sung it myself."

-The song features a hectic style rhythm guitar in juxtaposition with Harrison's placid vocal.
-Its composers give it an unexpected choice of chord at the crux of its chorus, augmenting the B7th on "I'm happy just to dance with you".
-The song is also distinctive in that it begins not with a verse or chorus but with the last four bars of the bridge.
-According to musicologist Ian MacDonald, its guitar part derives its inspiration from the Rolling Stones' cover of Buddy Holly's song, Not Fade Away.
+Musically, the track stands out for its contrast between a frenetic rhythm guitar and Harrison’s calm, understated vocal delivery.
+One of its notable compositional features is an unexpected chord change in the chorus—an augmented B7th on the line "I'm happy just to dance with you."
+The song is also distinctive in its structure, beginning not with a verse or chorus but with the final four bars of the bridge.
+According to musicologist Ian MacDonald, the guitar part was inspired by the Rolling Stones' cover of Buddy Holly's "Not Fade Away."

-Cash Box described it as "a stomp-a-rhythmic delight."
+Cash Box praised the song as "a stomp-a-rhythmic delight."